isomerpages/moe-stmargaretpri/_school-information/School Admission.md

 ### Leave of Absence Application

-If you are applying LOA for your child, please click on this&nbsp;[link](http://for.edu.sg/smpsloa2021). &nbsp;
+If you are applying LOA for your child, please click on this&nbsp;[link](https://go.gov.sg/loasmsp). &nbsp;
 The application form takes approximately 10 mins to complete.
 Please read the instructions carefully before applying for LOA.

+To facilitate our processing, please submit the application form at least one month before your child’s intended start date of LOA.